abel55j/azure_vnet_api/README.md

 - ✅ Create Azure Virtual Networks (VNets) with multiple subnets
 - 📄 Retrieve details of all created VNets
-- 🔐 Authenticate using OAuth2 Password Flow (via Azure Entra ID)
+- 🔐 Authenticate using a simulated OAuth2 Password Flow with hardcoded credentials (admin / password)

 ---